mgoddard/hot-fuzz/README.md

 Now, we need the REST app.
 I use Python for this since it's concise and easy to get up and running, and the Flask module works very well for REST apps.
 And, I had some code fragments hanging around which I could reuse pretty easily.
-The entire Python script [is here](./trigrams.py), but I'll focus on intersting aspects below.
+The entire Python script [is here](./trigrams.py), but I'll focus on interesting aspects below.

 * Generating n-grams from strings:
 ```python